Skip to main content

 2. Stop smoking.

-5. Proper vaccination for Hepatitis-A, B, and C is essential to protect the liver from Hepatitis A, B, and C.Get vaccinated .there is no vaccine for Hepatitis D.
+5. Proper vaccination for Hepatitis A, B, and C is essential to protect the liver from these diseases.
+Get vaccinated.
+There is no vaccine for Hepatitis D.

-6. Exercise regularly and take sufficient sleep.
+6. Exercise regularly and get sufficient sleep.

 7. Do not compromise on personal hygiene.
 Wash your hands regularly.